enkidevs/curriculum/python/python-core/classes-i/creating-classes.md

 empty_empl = Employee()
 ```

 However, what we just created is an empty object from the `Employee` class.
-Howeverm, the newly instantiated object can't do anything.
+The newly instantiated object can't do anything.
 It needs a method.

 To define a method (e.g. the `__init__` method) we would have to do something like this: